 Summer at BID-Plymouth

-Beth Israel Deaconess - Plymouth offers a volunteer program for students that is specifically designed for summer service.
+Beth Israel Deaconess Hospital-Plymouth offers a volunteer program for students specifically designed for summer service.
 Volunteers must commit to 100 hours of service to be considered for this program.
-Participants in the Summer at Jordan Program reach out to others, serve the community and learn skills in the healthcare field.
-Transport discharged patients, deliver medical records, perform errands for the lab, assist the food service department, deliver mail and flowers to patients, these are just some of what you will experience.
+A typical schedule is three shifts per week.
+Participants in the Summer at BID-Plymouth Program reach out to others, serve the community and learn skills in the healthcare field.
+Transport discharged patients, deliver medical records, perform errands for the lab, assist the food service department, deliver mail and flowers to patients.
+These are just some of what you will experience.
 Shifts are available Monday through Friday from 8AM until 8:00PM.
-A variety of opportunities await you when you walk through the doors of Beth Israel Deaconess - Plymouth.
+A variety of opportunities await you when you walk through the doors of Beth Israel Deaconess Hospital-Plymouth.
 Your experiences can be a key to a new and exciting future.
 The application deadline is March 31st.

-In 1901, Beth Israel Deaconess - Plymouth received its charter from the Commonwealth of Massachusetts for the purpose of establishing and maintaining a hospital in the Town of Plymouth.
-What once was a two-story brick building with 12 beds is now a 150 bed, non-profit acute care community hospital serving 12 towns and employing over 1200 people.
-Although voluntarism has always been part of the Jordan tradition, it wasn’t until 1968 when the Volunteer Services Department was established and a director hired.
-Since then, the program had grown to more than 350 volunteers who donate over 60,000 hours per year.
+In 1901, Beth Israel Deaconess Hospital-Plymouth received its charter from the Commonwealth of Massachusetts for the purpose of establishing and maintaining a hospital in the Town of Plymouth.
+What once was a two-story brick building with 12 beds is now a 164 bed, non-profit acute care community hospital serving 12 towns and employing over 1800 people.
+Although voluntarism has always been part of the BID-Plymouth tradition, it wasn’t until 1968 that the Volunteer Services Department was established and a director hired.
+Since then, the program has grown to more than 350 volunteers who donate over 60,000 hours per year.